mindedsecurity/shhlack/README.md

+# WARNING
+**This is an experimental and ongoing project.
+You can fork it, install it, play with it, but it's surely not ready for real use.
+So use it with grain of salt!**

 # Shhlack
 Shhlack is an encryptor/decryptor to improve privacy in peer-to-peer messages in Slack created by  <a href="http://www.mindedsecurity.com" target="_new">Minded Security</a>.
 It relies on pre-shared keys between the peers so only the peers with the right passphrase will be able to see the encrypted message.